 Content surrounds us.
 Everywhere you look, you see buzzwords and catchphrases: "content marketing" and "create quality content" and "content is king".
 The trouble is that, without clear definitions and strategies, content can become a meaningless concept.

 Sometimes, defining content can seem like an easy task.
+But, it's more than just a facet of digital marketing.
 We see blog posts or resource guides and think content.
-However, limited definitions and understanding of “content” can lead to a tendency for content creation to occur in a vacuum, often without a clear content strategy or a thorough understanding of what content marketing is.
+However, limited definitions and understanding of “content” can lead to a tendency for content creation to occur in a vacuum, often leaving marketers without a clear content strategy or a thorough understanding of what content marketing is.
 It’s important to remember that even website graphics, product descriptions, and mission statements are content.

 You may think “having a strategy for my content means I’m content marketing.”
 But, in reality, the two concepts aren’t interchangeable.
 While content strategy and content marketing overlap, it’s important for your brand to differentiate between the two and use both in creating content that serves your users while appeasing the gods of SERP.

 What We Talk About When We Talk About Content Strategy

 Simply put, your content strategy is the guide to everything you create.
 It lives below the surface of your content, driving it, always ready to be referenced by you and your team.
 Content marketers need strategic thought behind why you create the content you create, the guidelines your content will follow, a calendar of when it will be created, who will create, who will update it, and the KPIs/metrics by which you will judge it.

 Let’s consider all the crucial elements that should comprise your content strategy.
 To do so, you should answer a series of questions.